alttch/bma-info/eva4/security.rst

 ~~~~~~~~~~

 By default, EVA ICS node is :doc:`installed <install>` installed from an
 universal package.
-The behaviour can be changed by adding *--force-arch* option
+The behaviour can be changed with adding *--force-arch*
-to the installer, e.g.:
+option to the installer, e.g.:

 .. code:: shell